libris/librisxl/rest/API.md

 01040cam a22002897  45000010005000000030008000050050017000130080041000300200015000710350015000860400008001010840013001090840014001220840016001360840017001520840018001690840017001872450047002042640038002513000021002897000029003107720121003398870107004608410051005678520020006188870112006381234SE-LIBR20180126135547.0011211s1971    xxu|||||||||||000 ||eng|   a0824711165  99900990307  aLi*  aUbb2sab  aUcef2sab  aUbb2kssb/5  aUcef2kssb/5  aUe.052kssb/5  aPpdc2kssb/500aWater and water pollution handbooknVol.
 2 1aNew York :bMarcel Dekker ,c1971
  aS.
 451-800bill.1 aCiaccio, Leonard L.4edt0 dNew York : Marcel Dekker, cop.
 1971-1973w99000064967nn92ced. by L.L.
 CiacciotWater and water pollution handbook  a{"@id":"s93ns5h436dxqsh","modified":"2018-01-26T13:55:47.68+01:00","checksum":"12499440084"}2librisxl  5SEKax  ab150526||    |   1001||und|901128e4  5SEKbSEKhTEST2  5SEKa{"@id":"48h9kp894jm8kzz","modified":"2018-01-27T11:29:46.804+01:00","checksum":"-426929336"}2librisxl
 ```

-## Authentication

-The Libris CRUD API uses [Libris Login](https://login.libris.kb.se) as OAuth2 provider.
-For requests that require authentication, an account with with personal client credentials
-is needed.

-If the authentication is successful, you will obtain a bearer token
-and a list of permissions for the user.
-This list can be used to allow the user to select
-which sigel they want to work as.
-This information is required for creating, updating,
-and deleting records (see the CRUD API section in this document for more details).

-Once the user is authenticated, you include the bearer token in the API
-requests by setting the `Authentication` header to `Bearer: <the bearer
-token>`.

-If the API cannot validate the token, it will respond with a `401 Unauthorized`
-with a message saying either that the token is invalid, that it has expired, or
-that it is missing.